 I passionately believe that when labour is straight-forward and well supported, the contractions are do-able, and when underpinned by a positive mindset, good strategies, skills and ongoing reassurance, there is nothing to fear.
 But there are many factors that can impact contractions and how well a woman can work with them – a long labour, a back-to-back baby, being induced, anxiety and fear and lack of support and consistency can all make labour and birth tougher than expected.

-I also believe that one type of birth is not better than another – my role is to help you gather the knowledge, skills and confidence to make decisions, to have robust coping strategies and to do what works best for you.
+I also believe that one type of birth is not better than another: my role is to help you gather the knowledge, skills and confidence to make decisions, to have robust coping strategies and to do what works best for you.

-I feel that it is important to keep birth strategies as simple as possible – movement, gravity, breathing, doing what feels right, taking it one contraction at a time and saying what you need to be comfortable and safe are essential.
 Add to this the ability to ask questions so you know more about your options, and you are then better equipped to manage any changes and complications.
 It’s about putting yourself at the centre of your care – so you can say what you need, so you are communicated with, so you can work with your midwife.

-Each postnatal module aims to give you a foundation of information so you can feel better prepared for life with a new baby, with more realistic expectations.
+The postnatal module aims to give you a foundation of information so you can feel better prepared for life with a new baby, with more realistic expectations.
 It’s about knowing what new babies can be like, knowing what life can be like as a new parent and finding what works for you as a family.

 And you can also arrange a conversation with me in pregnancy and when your baby is here to ask questions and to feel more reassured.